The Maryland Holocaust Educators Network

 Twenty teachers from all disciplines, middle school-university level, will be accepted through a competitive application process.
 Teachers may apply as individuals or as team members and may represent public, private, and charter schools throughout the mid-Atlantic region.

 This week-long seminar is FREE.
 Participating teachers receive all books and materials, workshops and seminars, field trip transportation, evening events, and most meals.
 Extremely low-cost housing options will be available on the Salisbury University campus.
 Housing scholarships are available for teachers from outside the local counties.
-Normal tuition and fees apply at the participants expense if they wish to register for Salisbury University graduate credit.
+Normal tuition and fees apply at the participant's own expense if they wish to register for Salisbury University graduate credit.

 Both MSDE CPD credit and Salisbury University graduate credit will be available to interested educators.
 Selected educators will be informed of their options at the time of acceptance.
 Regular tuition and fees apply for those applying for university credit.